Testing Center Student Guidelines

 Step 5: Complete your registration/sign up for your seat

 Check-in is done in the Testing Center entrance room (SP2 11.175).
 Make sure you have scheduled your test appointment prior to check-in – you will not be admitted without an appointment.
-You are expected to arrive at least 15 minutes early to allow time for check-in.
-If you arrive more than 15 minutes late, you may not be admitted.
+We recommend you arrive at least 15 minutes early to allow time for check-in.
+You will not be allowed to test if you arrive later than 30 minutes after your appointment start time, and a seat is unavailable to accommodate your full testing time within your professor's approved window.
+If you are not permitted to test due to your late arrival, you will need to reschedule or get with your professor directly to discuss other testing options.

 Your Comet ID Card is the official UT Dallas student ID.
 It will be the ONLY form of ID accepted by the UTD Testing Center.
 NO other forms of ID will be accepted.
-You will be DENIED access without a physical Comet ID Card.
+You will be DENIED access without a phyiscal Comet ID Card.
 If you do not have a Comet ID Card, you must obtain one prior to your exam.
-Please visit the Comet Card Office at Student Service Addition (2nd floor), Room SSA12.324.
+Please visit the Comet Card Office at Student Services Addtion (2nd floor), Room SSA12.324.

 Closing times are strictly enforced.
 Please plan ahead and allow enough time to complete your exam.
 Students testing when the center’s doors are locked may continue working on that test until closing time.
 All exams will be collected 15 minutes prior to the scheduled closing time.
 If you do not complete by closing time, your exam will be picked up and considered completed.